-1. Before you begin, turn the engine off and let it cool.

-2. When the engine is cool, wrap a thick cloth around the coolant pressure relief cap on the coolant reservoir (an opaque plastic bottle).
+- 1. Before you begin, turn the engine off and let it cool. - 2.
+When the engine is cool, wrap a thick cloth around the coolant pressure relief cap on the coolant reservoir (a translucent plastic bottle).
 Slowly turn cap counterclockwise (left) until pressure begins to release.
+300

-3. Step back while the pressure releases.

-4. When you are sure that all the pressure has been released, use the cloth to turn it counterclockwise and remove the cap.
+- 3. Step back while the pressure releases. - 4.
+When you are sure that all the pressure has been released, use the cloth to turn it counterclockwise and remove the cap. - 5.
+Fill the coolant reservoir slowly with the proper coolant mixture, to within the COLD FILL RANGE or the FULL COLD level on the reservoir.
+If you removed the radiator cap in an overflow system, fill the radiator until the coolant is visible and radiator is almost full. - 6.
+Replace the cap.
+Turn until tightly installed.
+Cap must be tightly installed to prevent coolant loss.

-• 2.3L coolant bleed valve

-5. For the 2.3L engine ONLY, open the coolant bleed valve on the back of the engine water outlet.

-6. Fill the coolant reservoir slowly with the proper coolant mixture (see above), to within the "COLD FILL RANGE" or the "FULL COLD" level on the reservoir.

-7. For the 2.3L engine ONLY, close the bleed valve.

-8. Reinstall the cap on the coolant reservoir.
-Turn the cap until it is tightly installed to prevent coolant loss.

-After any coolant has been added, check the coolant concentration.
-Refer to the Checking engine coolant section.
-If the concentration is not 50/50 (protection to -34° F [-36° C]), drain some coolant and adjust the concentration.
+After any coolant has been added, check the coolant concentration (refer to Checking engine coolant).
+If the concentration is not 50/50 (protection to $-34^{\circ}\text{F}/-36^{\circ}\text{C}$), drain some coolant and adjust the concentration.
 It may take several drains and additions to obtain a 50/50 coolant concentration.